vimpunk/cratetorrent/DESIGN.md

 message is a bitfield whose indices represent the file pieces in the torrent and is used to tell the other peer which pieces the sender has available (each available piece's bitfield value is 1).
-Byte 0 corresponds to indices 0-7, from high bit to low bit, respectively, byte 1 corresponds to indices 8-15, and so on.
+Byte 0 corresponds to indices 0-7, from most significant bit to least significant bit, respectively, byte 1 corresponds to indices 8-15, and so on.
 E.g. given the first byte `0b1100'0001` in the bitfield means we have pieces 0, 1, and 7.

 If a peer doesn't have any pieces downloaded, they need not send this message.